Raise More Money with Raffles: A Raffle Study

 EVENTGROOVE’S RAFFLE STUDY

 Even traditional fundraising methods are going digital.
 For example, raffles are a great way for cash-strapped organizations to raise needed funds quickly and easily.
 Thanks to fundraising software, raffles can now be conducted online as well as in person.
-What’s more, custom marketing materials and printable raffle ticket templates can help fundraising organizers spread the word and increase participation.
+What’s more, custom marketing materials and printed raffle tickets can help fundraising organizers spread the word and increase participation.

 Index